-These are the best Nintendo Switch Controllers in December 2020: Hori, 8bitdo, PowerA, and More!
+These are the Best Nintendo Switch Controllers in 2022

-Well, you could ask for better controllers.
+Well, you could ask for better controllers!
 The Nintendo Switch Pro Controller and Joy-Cons are very expensive, and the Joy-Cons, in particular, are known to develop drifting issues in their analog sticks.
-It’s not the best experience!
-Instead, you can pick up some third party controllers for cheaper and arguably have a better time.
+It’s not the best experience.
+Instead, you can pick up some cheaper third-party controllers and arguably have a better time.

 Navigate this guide: